 Adapted from the IBM article by Joanne Godfrey

 Once you have a plan, make sure your solution supports your specific needs.
-If your objective is General Data Protection Regulation (GDPR) compliance, then your solution should include built-in patterns for the GDPR.
+If your objective is General Data Protection Regulation (GDPR) compliance, your solution should include built-in patterns for the GDPR.
 If your needs are more niche, look for a solution that can support custom classification.

-Remember, sensitive data can be anywhere and everywhere — on-premises, in the cloud, in shadow IT, and in testing and development systems — and it can be in many different formats.
+Remember, sensitive data can be anywhere and everywhere — on-premises, in the cloud, in shadow IT, and in testing and development systems — and in many different formats.
 Look for flexible solutions that can support you wherever the journey takes you, no matter the type of data or where it lives.

 4. Repeatable and scalable actions

 Data is dynamic, distributed and in demand.
 New data and new sources are constantly added, and data is constantly shared, moved and duplicated—moreover, data changes over time.
 It may not be sensitive at one point in time, but then it is changed and becomes sensitive — and sensitive data is risky.
 Automation makes the data discovery and classification process repeatable and scalable.

 Data discovery and classification should serve as the foundation for your security strategy.
 Use the insights you have garnered to assess risk and prioritise remediation efforts.
 Start with hardening sensitive data sources, then implement effective access policies.
 Continuously monitor to detect suspicious and outlier behaviour.
 Deploy controls to protect sensitive data, such as blocking and masking data and flexible encryption solutions.